bike touring in bulgaria

 Bigger cities in Bulgaria, like Plovdiv or Burgas, have a decent network of cycle lanes.
 The situation for cyclists is not as good in Sofia.
 The cycling lanes in the capital are chaotic and unconnected, so you often end up on the roads with cars.

-Bulgarian drivers might not be the top considerate and cyclist-friendly in the EU.
+Bulgarian drivers might not be the most considerate and cyclist-friendly in the EU.
 Luckily, besides the main roads, the traffic is not that big, and I felt pretty safe.
-There might be one or two situations where a truck driver overtook me without maintaining a safe distance.
+There might have been one or two situations where a truck driver overtook me without maintaining a safe distance.
 If you are uncomfortable with cycling in traffic, you should stick to small country roads.

 cycling in bulgaria